learn-co-curriculum/fewpjs-acting-on-events/README.md

 `${left + 1}px` (or `${right - 1}px`, if you prefer).
 To prevent the dodger from escaping off the right-hand side, you can make sure that `dodger.style.right` is always greater than `0px`.
+#### Hint:
+Use only one attribute ("left" or "right") throughout your application to manipulate dodger's position -- otherwise, your dodger will move only one direction.

 ## Conclusion